tohojo/nsregd/README.md

    hostname and port that `nsregd` is listening on.

 To run the `nsregc` client:
-1. Edit `nsregc.conf.example` to set the name the client should try to claim, the interfaces to get IP addresses from, and the files containing the public and private keys used for signing.
+1. Copy `nsregc.example.yaml` to ~/.nsregc/nsregc.yaml and edit it to
-2. Either generate a key pair using `dnssec-keygen` (any algorithm suitable for SIG(0) signing will work), or run `nsregc` with the `-genkey` parameter.
+   set the name the client should try to claim and the interface(s) to get IP addresses from.
-3. Run `nsregc` with the zone(s) you wish to register with as command line parameters.
+2. Run `nsregc` with the zone(s) you wish to register with as command line parameters.

-To make `nsregc` use a specific name server to do the initial SRV lookup, pass a server hostname prefixed with a `@` and optionally set the `-port` and `-tcp` flags.
-For testing, it is possible to point `nsregc` directly at `nsregd` for the initial query (since `nsregd` will reply with its own address to any SRV queries).
+For testing, it is possible to point `nsregc` directly at `nsregd` for the initial query (using the --dns-server option and setting --dns-tcp), since `nsregd` will reply with its own address to any SRV queries.

 ## Limitations